shaal/ddev-gitpod/README.md

 ## Prerequisites:
 1. [Sign up for gitpod.io](https://gitpod.io/login)
-1. Check [Enable Feature Preview](https://gitpod.io/settings) (To allow running docker inside docker)

 ## Try it out:
 1. Click on the following link https://gitpod.io/#https://github.com/shaal/ddev-gitpod
-1. Your environment is being prepared, wait for about 40 seconds (A splash screen will appear with a 3d Gitpod cube)
+1. Your environment is being prepared, wait about 40 seconds (A splash screen will appear)
-1. Theia (or VScode) IDE will be displayed.
+1. VScode (or Theia) IDE will be displayed.
 1. Note that one terminal is running `sudo docker-up`, and another terminal in parallel is running `ddev start`
-1. ddev will pull all required Docker images.
 1. Find your website's URL `gp url 8080`
 1. Open your website's URL in a browser, you should see Drupal's installation screen.
 1. Run in terminal `ddev drush si demo_umami -y`